Bearcats!: Broadcasts

-The series was shown extensively overseas, including Germany, Ireland, the United Kingdom, and Australia.
+The series was shown extensively overseas, including Germany, Ireland, Spain, the United Kingdom, and Australia.
 Its pilot film, Powderkeg, was released as a theatrical feature overseas.

 Home media

 On May 14, 2013, Timeless Media Group released Bearcats! – The Complete Series in a three-DVD set in Region 1.
 The 90-minute pilot episode "Powderkeg" is not included, but was released as a standalone DVD or as part of the "20 Great Westerns: Heroes and Bandits" DVD box set produced by TGG Direct.
+It was released on DVD by Maritim Pictures in Germany as Pulverfass, with original English and German-dubbed soundtracks.

 Original novel based on the series

 When the series was announced, paperback publisher Award Books licensed book rights to Bearcats! and commissioned an original novel by veteran Western novelist W.T.
 Ballard, to be published in 1971, under his tie-in pseudonym "Brian Fox" (a by-line he had employed often when working for Award).
 But when the TV series was canceled before the book could be made ready for distribution, the book was canceled in turn.
-Ballard, apparently unwilling to let the novel go unpublished, retitled it, slapped on another of his pseudonyms, and, without so much as changing the names of its heroes, sold the book again to unsuspecting publisher Ballantine Books—who released it in December, 1972 under the title Hell Hole as by "John Hunter."
+Ballard, apparently unwilling to let the novel go unpublished, retitled it, slapped on another of his pseudonyms, and, without so much as changing the names of its heroes, sold the book again to unsuspecting publisher Ballantine Books—who released it in December 1972 under the title Hell Hole as by "John Hunter."
 The connection was not discovered during Ballard's lifetime.